lsewilson/CV/README.md

 ## Hobbies and Interests

-- Cycling: I took part in Prudential RideLondon and a team London-to-Rome cycling event raising over £40,000 for charity in 2015.
+- **Cycling**: I took part in Prudential RideLondon and a team London-to-Rome cycling event raising over £40,000 for charity in 2015.
-- Yoga: to stretch out after a day at the computer.
+- **Yoga**: to stretch out after a day at the computer.
-- Baking: I make an excellent lemon drizzle.
+- **Baking**: I make an excellent lemon drizzle.